Mithun280/Python-Learning-Journey/Day_3/notes.md

 print(f"Hello, {name}!
 You are {age} years old.")
 ```

-# 3. Comments in Python
+# 3. Comments in Python.

 Comments help you explain your code.
 Python ignores them when running your program.